This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat the Oven: Set the oven to 425°F (220°C) and line a large rimmed baking sheet with parchment paper.
+• Preheat the Oven: Preheat to 425°F (220°C) and line a large rimmed baking sheet with parchment paper.

-• Prepare the Cauliflower: Add the cauliflower florets to a medium bowl.
-Drizzle 1 tablespoon of oil over the florets and stir until evenly coated.
-Sprinkle the flour, garlic powder, and paprika over the cauliflower, then toss to coat.
+• Season the Cauliflower: Add cauliflower florets to a medium bowl.
+Drizzle with 1 tablespoon of oil and toss to coat.
+Sprinkle with flour, garlic powder, and paprika.
+Toss again until evenly coated.

-• Coat the Cauliflower: Dip each cauliflower floret into the beaten egg, then roll it in the breadcrumbs until fully coated.
-Place the coated florets on the prepared baking sheet.
+• Coat the Cauliflower: Dip each floret in the egg, then roll in breadcrumbs until fully coated.
+Place on a parchment-lined baking sheet.

 • Bake: Place the baking sheet on the center rack of the oven and bake for 20 minutes.

-• Prepare the Sauce: While the cauliflower is baking, mix 2 teaspoons of oil with the buffalo sauce in a small bowl.
+• Make the Sauce: In a small bowl, mix 2 teaspoons of oil with the buffalo sauce.

-• Add the Sauce: After 20 minutes, remove the cauliflower from the oven.
-Dip each floret into the buffalo sauce, ensuring it’s fully coated.
-Return the coated florets to the baking sheet.
+• Add Sauce: Remove cauliflower from the oven.
+Dip each floret into the buffalo sauce and return to the baking sheet.

-• Bake Again: Bake for an additional 15 minutes.
+• Bake Again: Bake for another 15 minutes until crispy.

-• Serve: Remove from the oven and serve immediately.
-Enjoy on their own or with ranch or blue cheese dressing for dipping.
+• Serve: Serve hot, plain or with ranch or blue cheese dressing for dipping.

 Notes

-• Line the Baking Sheet: Use parchment paper or a silicone mat to prevent sticking and make cleanup easy.
+• Line the Pan: Use parchment paper or a silicone mat to prevent sticking.

 How To Cut Cauliflower Into Florets